Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 The micro-service architecture is a SOA architectural style with some additional points:

-* Each service is "small" and dedicated to one thing (small doesn't necessary mean not a lot of code, but it should be hyper-focused on one thing)
+* Each service is "small" and dedicated to one thing (small doesn't necessarily mean not a lot of code, but it should be hyper-focused on one thing)
 * Each service runs in its own process and can manage itself (self-composed in its own process)
 * Each service is communicating with lightweight (e.g. simple and easy) mechanisms (e.g. REST APIs)
 * Each service can be deployed independently in a fully automatic way